 Lifting your bike can be hard work for skinny cyclists!
 Complete 2 x 20 “bike lifts” BEFORE starting your cycling workout.
 The process is simple: grab your top tube and lift the bike overhead.
 Put your water bottle on first to add a little weight.

 WU: 15 - 20 Minutes working Endurance (Power Z2, HR Z2, RPE 2-3)with 4 x 1 minute Fast Pedals to wake up legs

 MS: Working on your sustained power is key to building our Function Threshold Power (FTP), but to keep ensure we also maintain leg strength; we need to add “bursts”.
 Complete 4 x 10 Minute Intervals at 89% - 92% of FTP (Power Z3.5, HR Z3.5, RPE 3-5), during each interval put in 5 “burst sprints” of 10 – 15 seconds at 150% of interval effort

 Immediately following the bike workout, run at a steady pace for the prescribed time.
 This should be done on grass and in cyclo-cross shoes or sneakers.

-MS1: Once warmed up, complete 4 x 10-minute FTP Intervals (Power Z4, HR Z4, RPE 4-5).
-Rest for 10 minutes between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
-Ride for 10 minutes at Endurance and continue on to MS2:
+MS1: Once warmed up, complete 4 x 10 minutes at your FTP (Power Z4, HR Z4, RPE 4-5).
+Rest for 5 minutes between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
+Ride for 10 minutes at Endurance and continue onto MS2: